-Real Property Notices of Valuation are mailed by May 1 of each year.
-Personal Property Notices of Valuation are mailed by June 15 of each year.
+Real Property Notices of Valuation are mailed by May 1\ of each year.
+Personal Property Notices of Valuation are mailed by June 15\ of each year.
 The notices list the location, classification, the characteristics germane to value, and the actual value of the property for both the prior and current years.
+House Bill 22-1416 also requires an estimate of taxes or a range of estimated taxes.